How to Build a Travel App for Frequent Travelers

 The application would be handy if a user prefers to organize journeys by himself.
 It contains all the key information about the upcoming trip, including data on flights, hotels, dates, and so on.
 What's more, the program reminds the tourist about important events, activities, and scheduled meetings abroad.

-Remember we talked about apps focused on searching restaurants abroad?
+Remember we talked about apps focused on searching for restaurants abroad?
 Urbanspoon is exactly like that!
 In fact, it’s the mobile base which contains data on more than a million restaurants in the United States, Canada, and most cities in the UK and New Zealand.
-So, being in one of these countries and taking advantage of Urbanspoon, users can easily find a place to dine by rating, menu or location.
+So, being in one of these countries and taking advantage of Urbanspoon, users can easily find a place to dine by rating, menu, or location.

 And finally, another idea for those who decide to create a travel app.
 TripAdvisor offers advanced functionality which includes maps, reviews about hotels and restaurants, photos, a reliable booking system, etc. It’s your ultimate travel companion, as the service’s owners say.
 Moreover, they constantly develop and improve the program, providing the user with a convenient way of planning trips.